– Interview: Hadja Idrissa Bah, ambassador to the G7 for young West African feminists

 What messages do West African feminists want to convey?

 At the G7, we want to convey two important messages.
-The first is: give the floor to us, listen to us, and consider the recommendations made by young feminists from Francophone West Africa.
+The first is: give us a voice, listen to us, and consider the recommendations made by young feminists from Francophone West Africa.
 The second message is: please provide funding for feminist groups like ours.
 We fight every day.
-We confront difficulties, lack resources, work for free, and so on.
+We face difficulties, lack resources, work for free, and so on.
 Everyone should think of the young feminists in West Africa.
 Today, we need financial and technical support so that this fight can be global.